 So you’re thinking about getting a truck camper with a slide-out to haul on your one-ton, short-bed truck.
 Going this route has merit.
 Not only does the slide-out add a significant amount of living space in a truck camper, but it can also create a more open feel to the interior, a big benefit for rainy days when outdoor activity has been curbed.
 Not only that, but the slide-out usually adds a sizable amount of storage space to a camper.
 This extra space is a big win for owners as storage is always at a premium in small RV like a truck camper.
 You can never have enough.
 Of course, the biggest negative associated with a slide-out is the extra weight.
 On average you’re looking at an extra 400 pounds per slide-out, which is why you need a one-ton truck to haul one.
-In this article, we rank the Top 8 Slide-Out Campers For Short-Bed Trucks.
+In this article, we rank the 8 best short-bed slide-out truck campers for F350/3500 trucks.

 So who makes the best truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our truck camper rankings, including quality, features, handling, and holding tank capacities.
 Each camper needed to meet three requirements in order to be ranked—first, it needed to have either one or two slide-outs; second, it needed to fit on a short-bed truck; third, it needed to weigh less than 4,500 pounds fully loaded.
 We chose this figure because it falls within the payload ratings of most gasoline-powered, one-ton SRW short-bed trucks being built today, primarily the Ford F-350, the Ram 3500, and the Chevy 3500HD.
 Fortunately, finding campers that weigh less than this figure wasn’t too difficult.
 Most fall well below 4,500 pounds fully loaded.